elastic/rally/docs/migrate.rst

           "types": [ "type" ]
         }

 We have added a ``body`` property to the index and removed the ``mapping`` property from the type.
 In fact, the only information that we need about the document type is its name, hence it is now a simple list of strings.
-Just put all type mappings now into the ``mappings`` property of the index definition.
-For more details, please refer to the `create index API documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html>`_.
+Just put all type mappings now into the ``mappings`` property of the index definition; see also the `create index API documentation <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html>`_.

 Secondly, we have disabled index auto-management by setting ``auto-managed`` to ``false``.
 This allows us to define explicit tasks below to manage our index.
 Note that index auto-management is still working in Rally 0.9.0 but it will be removed with the next minor release Rally 0.10.0.